Our 2025 New Zealand Tax Facts brochure

 Rates for non-residents can apply to non-resident contractors performing services of any kind.
 Exemptions are available in some situations.

-The above information is based on legislation and government pronouncements as at 31 May 2024 and we have made every effort to ensure its accuracy as at that date.
+The above information is based on legislation and government pronouncements as at 31 March 2025 and we have made every effort to ensure that it is accurate as at that date.
 Please seek our advice if you need more detail or further clarification on tax matters.
+"Tax Facts" should not be relied upon as professional advice, especially as government pronouncements after this date may have retrospective effect when enacted.